guillaumepommey/guillaumepommey.github.io/_pages/research.md

 comments: true
 ---

-## Mechanism design with cash-constrained agents
+## Partnership dissolution with cash-constrained agents

 When businesses come to an end, their members must find a way to reallocate the business assets among themselves.
 A dissolution is ex post efficient if it allocates the